-VMmed is fully equipped to handle all breast lump biopsy types including ultrasound, stereotactic and MRI-guided biopsies:
+VMmed is fully equipped to handle all breast biopsy types including ultrasound, stereotactic and MRI-guided biopsies:

-- Breast core biopsies (a core biopsy of the breast)
+- Breast core biopsy (a core biopsy of the breast)

 Advanced laboratory technology allows us to deliver breast biopsy results quickly – usually within 48 hours – allowing our physicians to rapidly indicate the optimal course of follow-up action.
-Tissue acquisition and examination are conducted by our highly qualified team, with an emphasis on patient comfort and the minimization of any breast biopsy recovery time.
+Tissue acquisition and examination are conducted by our highly qualified team in Montreal, with an emphasis on patient comfort and the minimization of any breast biopsy recovery time.

 Ultrasound-guided Breast Biopsy